DanielPFlorian/Finding-Donors/README.md

-# Finding donors using Machine Learning

-## Objective

-To evaluate and optimize several different supervised learning models to determine which algorithm will best identify potential donors and reduce overhead cost of sending mail
+#finding-donors

+finding-donors employs several supervised learning algorithms to accurately model individuals' income using data collected from the 1994 U.S. Census.
+The goal is to accurately predict whether an individual makes more than $50,000 in order to reduce an organizations overhead cost of sending mail to potential donors.
+The models are evaluated and optimized to determine which algorithm yields the greatest accuracy.

 ### Techniques Used